kyma-project/community/docs/guidelines/content-guidelines/05-tabs.md

 Tabs and toggles allow you to render several versions of a given section in one document or have several versions of one document on `http://kyma-project.io`.

-You can use tabs and/or documentation toggle to include instructions for different operating systems (OS) in one guide or to describe installation guides that differ only in a few steps.
+For example, you can use tabs and/or documentation toggle to include instructions for different operating systems (OS) in one guide, or to describe installation guides that differ only in a few steps.

+As described in the document, tabs are docsify-specific form of presenting content versions in Markdown.
+Toggles use HTML within a Markdown document.

 ## Docsify tabs

 To display tabbed content from Markdown, kyma-project.io uses [docsify-tabs plugin](https://jhildenbiddle.github.io/docsify-tabs/#/) from [docsify.js](https://docsify.js.org/#/).

 You define a tab set using `tabs:start` and `tabs:end` HTML comments.
-For detailed usage guidelines see the [Usage section in the plugin official documentation](https://jhildenbiddle.github.io/docsify-tabs/#/?id=usage).
+For detailed guidelines, see the [Usage section in the plugin official documentation](https://jhildenbiddle.github.io/docsify-tabs/#/?id=usage).

 > **CAUTION:** The use of HTML comments prevents tab-related markup from being displayed when Markdown is rendered as HTML outside of `http://kyma-project.io`, for example, in GitHub.
-As a result in GitHub the content displays in sections under headers defined in the tab set.
+As a result, in GitHub, the content displays in sections under headers defined in the tab set.

 ## Documentation toggle

-The toggle renders the text in Github documents in the form of expandable sections and shows it as tabs on the `http://kyma-project.io` website.
+In Github documents, the toggle renders the text in the form of expandable sections.

-Content from documentation toggles is displayed as tabs on `http://kyma-project.io` using a dedicated script.
+On the `http://kyma-project.io` website, it's displayed as tabs; using a dedicated script.

 ### Writing rules